24 Simple Habits That Can Improve Your Vision

 Suto Norbert Zsolt/Shutterstock

 Studies find that high-salt diets increase your risk of certain types of cataracts, so stay away from the salty stuff.
 And while you’re de-salting your diet, don’t forget the salt in processed foods.
 Check labels for “no-salt” or “no-sodium,” or “low-salt” or “low-sodium” tags when buying canned and other prepared foods.
+Don’t ignore these silent signs that you have cataracts.

 Dab an essential oil of jasmine, peppermint, or vanilla on your arm and sniff

 Jasmine, says scent researcher Alan R. Hirsch, MD, of the Chicago-based Smell and Taste Treatment Research Foundation, increases the beta waves in the frontal lobes of your brain, promoting wakefulness and enabling you to focus better and see things more acutely.
 All three scents stimulate the limbic system in your brain, which, in turn, stimulates the rods in your eyes, which help you see in dim light.
-Never used essential oils before?
-This is everything you need to know about them.

 When you’re working or reading, set your alarm to beep every 30 minutes

 Use this as a reminder to look up and away from your computer or book to some distant point for 30 seconds.
 This helps prevent eye fatigue and eyestrain.
+Look out for these sneaky signs you need reading glasses.

 Check your blood pressure every month

 You can do this yourself with a home blood pressure kit, at the doctor’s office, or at the pharmacy.
 The two leading causes of blindness in the United States are high blood pressure and diabetes, both of which damage blood vessels.
+These are the shocking diseases that eye doctors find first.

 Replace your mascara every three months and other eye makeup once a year

 Eye makeup is a great repository for bacteria, which can easily be transferred to your eyes and cause infections.
-This is what happens to your body when you use expired makeup.

 Use eye makeup remover every night before going to bed

 This prevents small pieces of mascara from winding up in your eye and possibly scratching your cornea.
+Here are 13 more easy tips for boosting your eyesight.

 Wear goggles when you’re doing carpentry or even yard work